pressureless/paper_md/ICP/icp.md

 Because ICP-like algorithms can be made efficient and reliable, they have become widely adopted.
 As a result, researchers have focused on both addressing the shortcomings of ICP and extending it to new settings such as color-based registration and non-rigid alignment.
 One particular class of improvements has focused on the loss function that is optimized to obtain an incremental transformation.
 For example, as compared to the original work of Besl and McKay, which minimized point-to-point distance, the method of Chen and Medioni [1992] minimized the distance between a point on one mesh and a plane containing the matching point and perpendicular to its normal.
 This point-to-plane objective generally results in faster convergence to the correct alignment and greater ultimate accuracy, though it does not necessarily increase the basin of convergence.
 Work by Fitzgibbon [2001], Mitra et al. [2004], and Pottmann et al. [2006] showed that both point-to-point and point-to-plane minimization may be thought of as approximations to minimizing the squared Euclidean distance function of the surface, and they presented algorithms that achieved greater convergence speed and stability, albeit at the cost of greater computational complexity and/or auxiliary data structures.

 This paper proposes a symmetrized version of the point-to-plane objective for use in ICP, incorporating two key ideas.
 First, the plane in which the error is minimized is based on the surface normals of both points in the corresponding pair.
-Second, the optimization is performed in a łstationaryž coordinate system, while both meshes are moved in opposite directions.
+Second, the optimization is performed in a "stationary" coordinate system, while both meshes are moved in opposite directions.
 These changes require a relatively small modification to the optimization problem being performed, and almost no increased computation per iteration, but result in improved convergence of ICP.

 The reason for this improvement is that the symmetric objective is minimized whenever the pair of points lies on a second-order (constant-curvature) patch of surface, rather than being minimized only if the points are on a plane.
 Thus, we gain some of the same benefits as second-order distance function minimization methods, but without explicit computation of second-order surface properties, or the need for volumetric data structures to store an approximation to the squared Euclidean distance function.